-Elite and highly skilled migrants tend to be given preferential treatment by migrant-receiving states, but their experiences can vary substantially depending on gender, class, wealth, citizenship, and degree of cosmopolitanism.
-A key overarching theme of this lecture is migrant transnationalism; the lecture will include a discussion of what the concept entails, before illustrating how the theory works (or doesn't) 'in practice' with reference to specific examples of Chinese transnational families ('astronauts' and 'satellite/parachute' kids).
+Elite and highly skilled migrants tend to be given preferential treatment by migrantreceiving states, but their experiences can vary substantially depending on gender, class, wealth, citizenship, and degree of cosmopolitanism.
+A key overarching theme of this lecture is migrant transnationalism; the lecture will include a discussion of what the concept entails, before illustrating how the theory works (or doesn't) 'in practice' with reference to specific examples.
 The lecture demonstrates how overarching theoretical ideas may be challenged when 'real life' is examined in any depth.

-Lecture 3: Displaced populations and refugees
+Lecture 3: Lower-skilled migrants and refugees